FAQs

 What tools and equipment can I use?

 Tools such as cables, hammers, a drill, or nails are available on site, as well as projectors, monitors or speakers.
 For an overview, you can request our “Technical Rider” document.
 However, please be aware that we have a limited amount of each item.
-Therefore, make sure you communicate your needs with time in advance and consider taking any specific gear you might need.
+Therefore, make sure to communicate your needs with time in advance and consider bringing any specific gear you might need.

 How is daily life in Blanca?

-Please, keep in mind that in addition to its Artist Residency Program and Cruce Program, AADK Spain carries out another series of activities that involve local, national and international participants.
-We consider all of our guests, as well as our artists in residency and team members, participants of a temporary and shared community, where everyone commits to giving their best in pursuit of a harmonious coexistence in a small town.
+In addition to its Artist Residency Program and Cruce Program, AADK Spain also carries out other activities involving local, national, and international participants.
+We consider all guests, artists in residency, and team members part of a temporary shared community, where everyone contributes to creating a harmonious coexistence in a small town.

 Wi-Fi is provided and free to use in the working spaces of Centro Negra.
 Because we are located in a rural area, the connection in the apartments can be weak or might not work properly.

-There is also Wi-Fi in the shared residential house Edom.
+There is a more stable Wi-Fi connection in the shared residential house Edom.

 How is the weather throughout the year?